edwardwolcher/edwardwolcher/README.md

 ### Town Hall Seattle — 2010-2020

 * In my decade at Town Hall Seattle I produced over 500 events, developed and implemented an industry-leading multimedia program, and held a leadership role at the organization as it undertook a $35 million capital fundraising campaign and building renovation.
 As their Curator of Lectures (2017-2020) I was responsible for planning and delivering a program of civics, science, and arts & culture events at thirty venues in Seattle for over 100,000 people.
-I developed deep knowledge of the Seattle civic and cultural sectors, and all aspect of literary and performing arts management.
+I developed deep knowledge of the Northwest's civic and cultural sectors, and all aspects of literary and performing arts management.

 ### Production & Consulting — 2007-2019